-The carrying values of receivables, accounts payable and accrued liabilities, and current portion of other liabilities approximate their fair value because of the short-term nature of these instruments.
+The carrying values of the Santa Ana settlement award receivable, receivables, accounts payable and accrued liabilities, and current portion of other liabilities approximate their fair value because of the short-term nature of these instruments.
 The carrying values of other non-current liabilities also approximate their fair value.